A teacher’s job extends far beyond academics.

 Opportunities abound for students to develop hope, fairness, humor, valor, appreciation and many other character strengths that lead to fulfilling lives.
 For some teachers, this is a natural extension of the job they do on behalf of children.

 Building character strengths in children is the mutual responsibility of families, schools, and communities.
 In Part I of this series, we defined character strengths and introduced the VIA Survey of Character.
-In Part 2, we examined how parents can help build character strengths by changing the way they give praise and by helping kids recognize character strengths in others.
+In Part 2, we examined how parents help build character strengths by changing the way they give praise and by helping kids recognize character strengths in others.
 This article shows how one teacher is building a classroom environment that places character front and center.

 In his recent article School Made Easy: Character Education is the Key, Dr. Neal Mayerson, Chairman of the VIA Institute, points out that teachers choose the type of culture to create in their classrooms.
 Cultures of collaboration, confidence, mutual respect, and engagement help nurture the development of character strengths.

-A Teacher with a Mission
+A Teacher with Character as a Mission

 In a compelling video created by the VIA Institute, Jay Sharp, fourth grade teacher at Bella Vista Elementary School in Salt Lake City shares how he uses character strengths as the foundation to a core curriculum.
 By teaching the vocabulary of character strengths, children can explore their meaning and relate their own strengths to the tasks they undertake.